 Dashboards feature a variety of colored lights to help you identify if this is a serious issue or just information you need to know.
-For example, white, blue or green lights show mileage or speed information or simply indicate that a feature is activated.
-When a dash light illuminates yellow, it usually indicates a cautionary warning.
-Finally, if a red light comes on, this means that there is a failure or a major problem that needs to be fixed - fast.
+For example, white, blue, or green lights show mileage or speed information or indicate a feature is activated.
+When a dash light illuminates yellow, it usually shows a cautionary warning.
+Finally, if a red light comes on, there is a failure or a significant problem that must be fixed quickly.

 Ready to dive into a few of these symbols and learn what to do when they start lighting up?

-If this light shows up, it's your car's way of saying "Hey, we've got a transmission hiccup."
+If this light shows up, it's your car's way of saying, "Hey, we've got a transmission hiccup."
 The transmission is like the middleman between your engine and the wheels, so if it's acting up, it might mess with your speed and how smoothly you're cruising.
-If this light says hello, best to pay a visit to a mechanic or your car agency.
+If this light says hello, it is best to visit a mechanic or car agency.

 Tire Pressure

-This symbol indicates that one or more of your car's tires are lacking air.
-It means one or more of your tires are feeling a bit deflated.
-Driving this way can be dangerous, we recommend that you go to a gas station or workshop as soon as possible to give those tires a breath of fresh air.
+This symbol indicates that one or more of your car's tires lack air.
+One or more of your tires are feeling deflated.
+Driving this way can be dangerous.
+We recommend that you go to a gas station or workshop as soon as possible to give those tires a breath of fresh air.

 Check Engine